Would you throw a piece of paper containing your customers’ bank details and addresses into the general waste?

 Every business owner knows they must comply with the Data Protection Act when it comes to dealing with these details – and if they don’t, they could face a stiff fine.

-So, when it comes to recycling old computers and smartphones, why would you not ensure the hard drive is completely wiped?
+So, when it comes to recycling IT equipment like old computers and smartphones, why would you not ensure the hard drive is completely wiped?

 Most people wrongly believe that deleting files from your desktop or laptop computers will mean they cannot be retrieved.

 The files are still on those devices somewhere.
 They’re just hidden from view.
 All you’ve done by deleting these items is removing the site map to find them.